cape2060/Personal-ai-assisyant/README.md

 - Python 3.8 or higher
 - Microphone (for voice commands)
 - Firefox browser installed
+  if not then remove this 3 code line and then put 1 line instead of that 3 and the default browser will run.
 - Zoom installed (for `open/close zoom`)
 - [Ollama](https://ollama.com/download) installed and running